JuliaGeochronology/SubsidenceChron.jl/README.md

 # Configure the stratigraphic MCMC model
 config = NewStratAgeModelConfiguration()
 # If you in doubt, you can probably leave these parameters as-is
-config.resolution = res*1000 # Same units as sample height.
-Smaller is slower!
-config.bounding = 1.0 # how far away do we place runaway bounds, as a fraction of total section height.
+config.resolution = res # Same units as sample height.
+Smaller is slower! config.bounding = 1.0 # how far away do we place runaway bounds, as a fraction of total section height.
 Larger is slower.
 (bottom, top) = extrema(smpl.Height)
 npoints_approx = round(Int,length(bottom:config.resolution:top) * (1 + 2*config.bounding))
-config.nsteps = 5000 # Number of steps to run in distribution MCMC
+config.nsteps = 50000 # Number of steps to run in distribution MCMC
 config.burnin = 10000*npoints_approx # Number to discard
 config.sieve = round(Int,npoints_approx) # Record one out of every nsieve steps
 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #